850 Columbus Avenue

 - Field of Study: Theoretical Computer Science

-Giorgos Zirdelis is a PhD student in the Theoretical Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professors Rajmohan Rajaraman and Daniel Wichs.
-His main research areas include algorithms and cryptography.
-He was born and raised in Athens, Greece.
-Giorgos received his Bachelor of Science degree from the School of Electrical and Computer Engineering of the National Technical University of Athens with an undergraduate thesis on lattices and cryptography.
+Giorgos Zirdelis is a PhD student in the computer science program at Northeastern University’s Khoury College of Computer Sciences, advised by Daniel Wichs.
+Before joining Northeastern, Giorgos earned a diploma in Electrical and Computer Engineering from the National Technical University of Athens, with an undergraduate thesis on lattices and cryptography.
+His research interests lie in cryptography and its interplay with other fields of computer science.

 What are your research interests?